Head up Highway 79 to Vernon for a day of paddling fun

 Holmes Creek is one of the most diverse paddles in the Northwest Florida Panhandle area.

 As part of Florida’s statewide system of Greenways and Trails, Holmes Creek flows through a variety of diverse habitats.
-The upper and lower portions pass high sandy banks while the majority of the tail is through low-lying swamplands.
+The upper and lower portions pass high sandy banks while the majority of the trail is through low-lying swamplands.

 Rich with flora and fauna, the creek is abundant with turtles and birds, including blue, green and white heron, ibis, warblers and woodpeckers.